randomtruffles/Dominion_League/resources.md

 ### Paying off Debt

-You may pay of Debt at any time on your turn.
+You may pay off Debt at any time on your turn.

 ## Dominion Online bugs